List of Akame ga Kill! characters: Zank The Beheader

-Esdeath
+General Esdeath

-Raised under her father's philosophy of "the strong survive and the weak die", Esdeath (エスデス, Esudesu) has gained notoriety as one of the Empire's most powerful generals.
+Raised under her father's darwinistic philosophy, Esdeath (エスデス, Esudesu) has gained notoriety as one of the Empire's most powerful generals.
 Originally a resident of a northern tribe of Danger Beast hunters, Esdeath is the last of her people and twisted her father's ideals before enlisting the military and quickly rose to her current position.
 Esdeath then selected her Imperial Arm "Demon God Manifestation: Demon's Extract" (魔神顕現 デモンズエキス, Majin Kengen: Demonzu Ekisu), the blood of a Danger Beast that she assimilated into her circulatory system to gain the power to create and manipulate ice.
 Esdeath later invented various ways to control her powers that include a Trump Card which allows her to momentarily freeze time.
 Esdeath used her abilities to conquer the Northern lands, encasing her enemies in ice, before being summoned back to the capital to deal with Night Raid as leader of the Jaegers after her Three Beasts fell against them.

 Although she is strong at fighting and enjoys torture, Esdeath found herself occupied with love and obsessed over Tatsumi after seeing him battle in a fighting tournament.
 With Esdeath unaware of his ties to Night Raid, Tatsumi tried talking her into joining the Revolutionary Army.
 Tatsumi eventually gives up upon learning Esdeath's life story and realizing she is beyond redemption.
 Esdeath learns of Tatsumi's ties to the Night Raid and attempts to offer him a pardon in exchange for his total submission to her, but Tatsumi rejects her offer, telling her that he could never be with someone who only wants to spread war and destruction, much to her disappointment.
 After Tatsumi's escape, Esdeath accepts her love for Tatsumi as one-sided while resolving to fight him to the death during the Revolutionary Army's siege on the Imperial capital.
 After Tatsumi's death due to battle against the Shikoutazer, Esdeath battles Akame and ends up amputating her own arm when it was exposed to Murasame's poison.
-After the Shikotazer's defeat, refusing to surrender even after the Empire fell, Esdeath attempts to use her Imperial Arm's full potential to freeze everything around her before being killed when Akame activates Murasame's Trump Card.
+After the Shikotazer's defeat, refusing to surrender even after the Empire fell, Esdeath attempts to use her Imperial Arm's full potential to freeze everything around her before being killed when Akame activates Murasame's Trump Card to defeat her.
 Esdeath uses the last ounce of strength to freeze herself with Tatsumi's corpse while her final thoughts were of regret over Tatsumi never returning her feelings for him.
 After that, she destroys her own body alongside Tatsumi's corpse.